max0xff/drmzn-todo-app/README.md

 Step 3.
 Controller calls method with parameters, does the work and dispatches an action to the Store.
 Store generates the Initial State for our app.

 Step 4.
-Render function on server takes the initial state and App to generate the response html via React SSR.
-Initial state is passed to client-side as global variable via response html as script tag. (hydration)
+Render function on the server takes the initial state and App to generate the response html via React SSR.
+The initial state is passed to client-side as global variable via response html as script tag.
+(Hydration)

 Step 5.
-Client-side (browser), receives the response from server and renders html on the screen.
+Client-side (browser), receives the response from the server and renders html on the screen.

 Step 6.
 Service workers are installing.